kubevirt/community/membership_policy.md

 Approvers are able to both review and approve contributions.
 While contribution review is focused on quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards / forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc.
 Defined by: Approvers entry in an OWNERS file in a repo owned by the KubeVirt project.
-Approver Status is scoped to a part of the codebase.
+Approver Status is scoped to a part of the project.

 ### Requirements
-The following apply to the part of codebase for which one would be an approver in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.
+The following apply to the part of project for which one would be an approver in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.

-  * Reviewer of the codebase for at least 3 months
+  * Reviewer of the project for at least 3 months
-  * Primary reviewer for at least 10 substantial PRs to the codebase
+  * Primary reviewer for at least 10 substantial PRs to the project
-  * Reviewed or merged at least 30 PRs to the codebase
+  * Reviewed or merged at least 30 PRs to the project
   * Nominated by an approver
-    * With no objections from other approver owners
+    * With no objections from other approvers
     * Done through PR to update the top-level OWNERS file

 ### Responsibilities and privileges

-The following apply to the part of codebase for which one would be an approver in the OWNERS file (for repos using the bot).
+The following apply to the part of project for which one would be an approver in the OWNERS file (for repos using the bot).

-  * Approver status may be a precondition to accepting large code contributions
+  * Approver status may be a precondition to accepting L+ contributions
   * Demonstrate sound technical judgement
-  * Responsible for project quality control via code reviews
+  * Responsible for project quality control via reviews
   * Focus on holistic acceptance of contribution such as dependencies with other features, backwards / forwards compatibility, API and flag definitions, etc
   * Expected to be responsive to review requests as per community expectations
   * Mentor contributors and reviewers
-  * May approve code contributions for acceptance
+  * May approve contributions for acceptance